 NAT (National AIDS Trust) campaigns on a range of issues affecting people living with HIV, including benefits, employment and human rights.
 We are committed to ensuring that the laws and policies affecting people living with HIV are fair, and we work to raise awareness of HIV and the importance of HIV education in the UK today.

-This World AIDS Day we are calling on the nation to Fact Up about living with HIV in the 21st Century.
+We are calling on the nation to Fact Up about living with HIV in the 21st Century.
 We have created a handy factsheet of the five facts we think everyone should know...

 You can download the factsheet here